avahmetozdemir/leetcode/README.md

 Do not allocate extra space for another array.
 You must do this by modifying the input array in-place with O(1) extra memory.

+## Add Two Numbers

+## Description

+You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.